The possibility of blindness in Maine Coon cats has not made this particular cat breed any less popular.

 - Rubbing the eye with a paw constantly

-Trauma are injuries in the eye can cause blindness.
-The common symptoms are:
+Trauma is injuries in the eye that can cause blindness.

 - Scratch on the cornea